 9. Shock Collar

 They are devices that use battery power to transmit stimulations from the remote (transmitter) to the collar (receiver) wirelessly.
 Typically, you get three major stimulations that are static, beep, and vibrations.
-Some dogs are sensitive enough that can be trained with only vibration and other even with beep.
+Some dogs are sensitive enough that can be trained with only vibration and others even with a beep.

 The static ones always have increasing levels in a shock collar to give the owner freedom to choose the levels based on a dog’s capacity to bear them.